Module 1: Proactive Case Management

 Module 3: E-discovery Basics

 As a litigation paralegal, you should have a general understanding of e-discovery and how it fits into the discovery phase of a litigation matter.
 Even if you are not working with expensive e-discovery tools, you are most likely still “working with e-discovery” because there is no way around it now.
 When was the last time you received a written letter or bill in the mailbox?
 We all conduct our business by email – which means we’re all working in e-discovery in some form or another.
 Everyone in business communicates by email, which means every lawsuit will have some e-discovery component.
 In this session, we introduce litigation paralegals to the basics of e-discovery, the industry models, court rules affecting electronically stored information and more.

 NOTE: If you already have been working in e-discovery and want to take your litigation paralegal career to the next level, it is recommended that you consider taking our E-Discovery Paralegal Boot Camp instead of the Litigation Paralegal Boot Camp.

 Module 4: Managing Document Productions

-This session provides paralegals with the tools to conduct and manage document review projects – large and small.
+This session provides litigation paralegals with the tools to conduct and manage document review projects – large and small.
 Paralegals are introduced to using project management principles with a Project Plan Memo so that documents and deadlines do not slip through the cracks during a document review and production.
-You’ll also learn how to identify privileged documents and draft a privilege log in conjunction with your document production.
+You will also learn how to identify privileged documents and draft a privilege log in conjunction with your document production.

-Module 5: Preparing for Depositions
+Module 5: A Litigation Paralegal's Guide to Preparing for Depositions

 Preparing for depositions is more than drafting the notice and the subpoena.
 Those are forms that you can cut and paste.
 Instead, we provide you with a 3-step plan to eliminate those last minute scrambles the night before a deposition.
 We do this with our Master Depo Prep Notebook, a depo prep checklist and show you how to use free technology to your advantage when it’s time for depositions.